 We recently spent the day tie-dyeing in our summer camps.
-A summer classic, tie-dye never fails to disappoint—kids are inevitably thrilled with the results and the process is a lot of fun.
+A summer classic, tie-dye never disappoints—kids are inevitably thrilled with the results and the process is a lot of fun.

 Kids’ amusement is as good a reason as any for an art project, but the reason we return to tie-dying again and again has more to do with what the process models, encouraging children to experiment with materials, to make choices—often blindly—and be comfortable not knowing what their finished product might look like.
 For us, success isn’t necessarily measured by a project’s final form, but through the discovery and delight generated throughout its production.